TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 5/Proverbs 5.16.md

 ---

-Should thy springs be dispersed abroad, And streams of water in the streets?
+Should your springs overflow in the streets, streams of water in the public squares?